cunningham-lab/neurocaas/docs/script_docs/docker_todos.md

 # Todo list for docker workflow

 A more detailed todo list for the integration of docker into the developer workflow.
-- [ ] Create a general neurocaas-contrib base image with attached input/output volume
+- [x] Create a general neurocaas-contrib base image with attached input/output volume
-- [ ] API to pull this base image to local.
+- [x] ~~API to pull this base image to local.~~ have the right dockerfile to set up this image.
 - [ ] API to launch interactive shell into container based on base image
 - [ ] API to start, stop, delete and save container into image.
 - [ ] API to test image locally